Internal Links

 and they all have second homes with mortgages and extensions paid for by tax payers money!!!!!

-owning sanctimonous, overweight hypocrites........It's just great to see these pompous asses snivelling when someone like Jeremy Paxman interviews them.
-95% of politicians are, quite simply, like excrement that ended up in the Houses of Parliament when the drains burst.
+Loads of cabinet ministers over the years seem to have been, quite simply, like excrement that ended up in the Houses of Parliament when the drains burst.
 As Patrick

-has said, the only man we need in Parliament today is Guy Fawkes.
-They are all after one thing,
+used to say, the only man we need in Parliament today is Guy Fawkes.
+They are all after three things:

 money, power and a knighthood.
 If you sacked all the MPs and collected their salaries and expenses